MarvinDrude/MDrude.WebSocket/README.md

 # MDrude.WebSocket - lightweight WebSocket Server
-TLP async based WebSocket Server C# .NET Core, suggestions are welcome to make the library better, RFC 6455 standard, super lightweight and easy to build upon
+This is a library in order to have a very lightweight C# WebSocket Server in .NET Core with great possibilities to build upon.
+It uses TLP and async to maximise performance and is based upon RFC 6455 which ensures compatibility.
+If you have any questions, bugs or suggestions to make the library even better feel free to let me know.
+Thanks in advance.